radmanplays/MeteorX-ts/README.md

 5. click on "plugin"
 6. click on "upload..."
 7. Optional: Refresh the GUI to see if the plugin loaded correctly.
+8. press "right shift" to open the gui
 ## compiling the client
 Just do `npm i` in order to install dependencies, then `npm run build` to build into a single file located in the build folder.
 Typescript *might* complain about the plugin API not being defined, but will build anyway.
 Do not worry about this.